About Canadian Energy Metals

 Aluminum is essential for the industries driving global growth.
 This includes everything from EVs and clean energy, to construction and aerospace.

 The world’s current aluminum supply is heavily concentrated in a few regions, creating vulnerability in global supply chains.
 This exposes manufacturers to geopolitical risk, while Canada offers a secure, low-carbon supply supported by stable governance and strong environmental standards.
 Canada is a leader in energy-focused and advanced materials industries.

-Aluminum represents a cornerstone to Canada’s critical minerals strategy.
+Aluminum represents a cornerstone of Canada’s critical minerals strategy.
 The opportunity to deepen its resource self-reliance and increase its share of processing value-added is a fundamental tenet of Saskatchewan and Canada’s economic objectives.

 CEM has discovered and is poised to deliver a large resource of critical metals, including aluminum, scandium and vanadium.